 - a.
-Pulling the lever in the "CANCEL" direction and releasing it - b.
-Depressing the brake pedal - Depressing the clutch pedal (manual transmission)
+Pulling the lever in the "CANCEL" direction and releasing it. - b.
+Depressing the brake pedal.

 If the vehicle speed falls below about 40 km/h (25 mph), the preset speed will automatically cancel out.

 If the vehicle speed drops 16 km/h (10 mph) below the preset speed, the preset speed will also automatically cancel out.